pihome-shc/pihome/README.md

 * Night climate
 * Away

+## Planned features
+A real documentation (currently there's none, but the code is self explanatory and commented as well )

 Follow Instructions on [PiHome](http://www.pihome.eu "PiHome - Smart Heating Control") if you have any question drop me comments and i will do my best to reply as soon as humanely possible.

 ![alt text](http://www.pihome.eu/images/pihome_one_touch.png "PiHome - Smart Heating Control - One Touch")